 - Stop assuming buy-in and cultivate it: Terry cautions executives not confuse a lack of opposition to a plan as agreement with or approval of the plan.

-As an employee at several large firms I was a flying monkey for various evil emperors.
+I worked at several large firms as a flying monkey for various evil emperors.
 My duties frequently involved gathering data on competitors and doing–and re-doing–SWOT analyses.
 I next asked Terry what I should have been doing instead.

 - Engage managers effectively.
 Terry suggests involving them early; ask them to help define the questions and the approach.

 - Filter and focus competitive information: Terry stresses the need for clarity on key intelligence topics: what are the key one or two drivers for your industry.

 - Encourage debate that looks for where the plan is wrong: Terry believes that you need for a structured approach to encouraging dissent: require at least one manager to play the devil’s advocate.
 Someone needs to ask, “where’s the evidence against what we are planning to do?”
 As a senior manager you need to ask your managers to bring you contrary evidence and advise you where the weaknesses are in the plan.
 Separate your plan from your ego to enable you to accept criticism as suggestions for improvement.